xarray-contrib/xarray-simlab/README.rst

 |Build Status| |Coverage| |Doc Status|

-xarray-simlab is a Python library that provides both a framework for creating computational models from re-usable components and a xarray_ extension for setting and running simulations using the xarray's ``Dataset`` structure.
+xarray-simlab is a Python library that provides both a generic framework for building computational models in a modular fashion and a xarray_ extension for setting and running simulations using the xarray's ``Dataset`` structure.
+It is designed for interactive and exploratory modeling.

 **Warning: this package is currently under heavy development (no stable release yet).**